beberlei/Whitewashing/README.md

 You can then create all the required database tables by using the symfony console doctrine commands and access the Schema-Tool.

+You have to login into the backend now and add an author you can post with.
+An author is always attached to a single user account that is registered with your authentication provider.
+If you are using the FOS User bundle you can even pick from the list of available users via autocomplete.

 ## Theming

 Whitewashing Blog Bundle defaults to using "::layout.html.twig" as layout.
 There is an example